 Who are the denominator-eligible patients?
-That de-
+That

-pends on the quality measure as well as on what collection type you are using to report that measure.
+depends on the quality measure as well as on what collection type you are using to report that measure.
 Suppose, for example, you are reporting measure 117: Diabetes: Eye Exam.
 The denominator-eligible patients for that measure would be those with diabetes who are 18-75 years old.
-If you are reporting via the Medicare Part B claims collection type, you would just include Medicare patients; if you are using any other reporting mechanism, you would include both Medicare and non-Medicare patients.
+If you could report this measure via claims, you would just include Medicare patients.
+(Update: On June 30, CMS suppressed this measure for claims-based reporting.)
+If reporting via the IRIS Registry, include Medicare and non-Medicare patients.
 Your reporting will indicate what percentage of those patients had an eye screening for diabetic retinal disease.
-(Where can you find the denominator criteria for quality measures?
+(Read each measure's denominator criteria.
 When you are logged in to the IRIS Registry, you can download PDFs of each quality measure.
 You also can download measure specifications at aao.org/medicare/quality-reporting-measures.
 Measure specifications may differ depending on the collection type.)